Choosing A Medical Alert

 Now that we’ve narrowed that down, we can address fall detection.

-Aside from this very specific case, it’s important to understand that QMedic does NOT recommend fall detection.
+Aside from these cases, it’s important to understand that QMedic does NOT recommend fall detection.
 Why?
 The technology is not currently reliable.
 Despite there being many products on the market that claim to accurately detect falls, they often produce false alarms, burdening their members with surprise EMS visits, or worse, may not alert when a legitimate fall occurs.

 Watch for more on fall detection in upcoming weeks!